 At the sophomore, junior, and senior levels, the students' oral presentations average out to green in every category.
-Perhaps more impressively, every score by each student used as part of this assessment rated as green.
+Perhaps more impressively, every score by each student used as part of this assessment rated as green, as has been the case every year we've done this assessment.
 The consistently higher marks for more advanced students indicate both a deeper understanding of the material and a refinement of their oral and written presentation skills.
-The trend lines are fairly flat, but since they are rating very high, that's a perfectly acceptable outcome.
+The trend lines showed a small dropoff in some areas this year, but since they are rating very high, that's a perfectly acceptable outcome.